Free Preschool Locations & Star Ratings

 ![]() |

-906-498-7737 114 East Third St Hermansville, MI 49847 rwalters@mc-isd.org Star Rating-5 |
+906-498-7737 5465 W 3rd Street Hermansville, MI 49847 egudwer@ncajets.org |

-1 session of half-day GSRP (PM)
+1 classroom of full-day GSRP

-Head Start Income Range: 0-100% federal poverty level (with some variances)
+Head Start Income Range: 0-100% federal poverty level (with some variances) Calculate your income Here.

 You can apply at any of the above locations to attend any of the above programs!
 If you are unsure if you qualify, Apply!